mlcommons/ck/README.md

-dramatically accelerate knowledge discovery via open, agile, collaborative and reproducible research, experimentation and knowledge sharing while keeping it as simple as GitHub and Wikipedia - join us!
+dramatically accelerate knowledge discovery via open, agile, collaborative and reproducible research, experimentation and knowledge sharing while keeping it as simple as GitHub and Wikipedia - do join us!

 For more details, please see our recent vision paper at DATE'16, ADAPT workshop, artifact sharing and evaluation initiative for